 Root canal procedures will remove the diseased dental pulp from the inside of a tooth and relieve the toothache or infections.
 These treatments will significantly prolong the life of an impaired tooth.
 Root canal treatment is often the best way to salvage a tooth that would otherwise have resulted in an extraction.

 Though the modern tooth replacement options offer solid and durable solutions, they are still no comparison to your natural teeth.
 At Roshan Emam D.D.S.in Palo Alto, California, patients can be assured of the best and most comfortable root canal treatments.

 What Are Root Canals?

-When Would a Root Canal Be Needed?
+When Is a Root Canal Needed?

-- Infection of the pulp
+- Feeling of pressure in the jaw

-If you think you might need to have a root canal done, call our office, Roshan Emam D.D.S., Dentist in Palo Alto, CA, at (650) 321-0340, and schedule an appointment with Dr. Emam.
+If you think you need a root canal procedure, visit our office, Roshan Emam D.D.S., at 850 Middlefield Rd.
+Suite 8, Palo Alto, CA 94301.
+You can also reach us at (650) 321-0340 and schedule an appointment.